KevGildea/KevGildea.github.io/_posts/Kinematic-Chain-Mapping.md

 ---

 ### Kinematic chains
 Generally, a kinematic chain can be described as a hierarchical system of links and joints.
 Kinematic chains are described by 1) the locations and orientations of each of the joints, and 2) the heirarchy of the joints in the system, e.g. using a directed graph.
 Inverse kinematics is an approach used to reorient an open kinematic chain (i.e. no looping) to achieve a desidered location and orientation for the final joint in the chain (referred to as the end-effector in robotics).
 This problem can be solved either analytically or numerically depending on the complexity of the chain, i.e. the Degrees of freedom of the system.
 If the degrees of freedom of the chain exceeds the degrees of freedom of the end-effector then there exists an infinite number of solutions, and numerical optimization should be used.
 In this post I develop a method for calculating the solution space for mapping one kinematic chain (a) to another (b), where the latter does not contain any information on joint orientations.
-Where the chains must have the same number of joints and the same joint heirarchy, but may have differing and disproportional link lengths.
+The chains must have the same number of joints and the same joint heirarchy, but may have differing and disproportional link lengths.
 This is distinct from traditional forms of inverse kinematics, in that the target involves mapping vectors throughout the chain, and does not specify degrees of freedom in terms of joint locations nor orientations.

 <p align="center">
   <img src="/assets/images/Kinematic-Chain-Mapping/fig0.png" width="700">